u1i/md2pdf/README.md

-# PDF Generation Setup
+# PDF Generation from Markdown with Custom Fonts

-This setup allows you to convert Markdown files to beautifully styled PDFs with custom fonts.
+This tool allows you to convert Markdown files to beautifully styled PDFs with custom fonts.

 ## Requirements